Sanix-Darker/oscar/clients/java (for android)/README.md

 - A lifetime of 40 seconds.
 - Can only be compute with a peer that have a "valid" Clientkey.
-- In each request just add in the header the parameter `oscar_toki` that content that toki.
+- In each request just add in the header the parameter `oscartoki` that content that toki.

 ## How to use: